neverRare/stick-docs/reference/language/method_call.md

 car.accelerate()
 ```

-Keep in mind that perifx method calls are not statements.
+Keep in mind that prefix method calls are not statements.

 ## Symbolic Methods